 Today’s domestic Bengal cat comes from various crossings of domestic cats and the Asian Leopard Cat with the objective of creating a stunning wild looking cat that could reside in the average cat loving home.
 This is primarily thanks to Jean Mills who helped to progress the breed with her breeding program in 1963 helping to develop the various colors and patterns we see today, all originating from many of the cats she established in the 1980’s.
 She also helped to get the breed recognized by The International Cat Association or T.I.C.A in 1991.
-Although today’s domestic cat originated from a wild cat, most domestic Bengals are direct Bengal to Bengal pairings resulting in the wild looks of the Asian leopard cats, but the general temperament of a domestic house cat.
+Although today’s domestic cat originated from a wild cat and domestic street cats as well as several other purebreds including Abyssinian, Burmese, British Shorthair, Ocicat, Egyptian Mau and American Short Hair, most domestic Bengals are direct Bengal to Bengal pairings resulting in the wild looks of the Asian leopard cats, but the general temperament of a domestic house cat.

 Domestic Bengals are certainly no average cat.
 They can range in size, color and personality.
 Bengals can be light in color like those of the snows (Seal Lynx (tabby) Point, Seal Mink (tabby), Seal Sepia (tabby) they can be colder in color like the charcoals and the silvers or warm in color like the browns.
 Pattern can also vary from the swirly patterned marble, but they can have spots shaped like arrowheads, filled in completely or big and bold rosettes.
 Their coat can also come with a beautiful glittery shine that glistens in the sunlight.
 Bengals can also have larger round eyes that come in various colors like beautiful greens, golds and brilliant blues.
 Their noses are a rustic brick red outlined by black, a characteristic very similar to their wild ancestors.
 Their ears typically are smaller and more rounded rather than have a triangular pointed shape.
 Their tail is also not long, thin and pointed, rather medium length, held lower with a blunt end.
 Males typically are muscular, long, lean and dense weighing around 10-15 lbs while females who are also muscular, are on the smaller side at 7-12 lbs.